I beg to move,

 Faced with such evidence, one would expect contrition, learning and urgent action.
 That is why the motion is so important.
 We have to look to the past to make sure we get it right for the future.
 It will therefore be important to work with educational experts, academics, teachers and trade unions to build from this point.

 We must move from the chaos before us into a recovery programme.
 Obviously we welcome more money being put into the system for catch-up, but the fact that it will not be delivered until later in the autumn term is already adding to the chaos.
-Local experts in York, which is well known for its educational prowess and success, tell me that they could deliver a programme much quicker because they have the relationships on the ground, they know the needs of the local schools and children, and they have the people in place to deliver it.
+Local experts in York, which is well known for its educational prowess and success, tell me that they could deliver a programme much more quickly because they have the relationships on the ground, they know the needs of the local schools and children, and they have the people in place to deliver it.

 The urgent request from my local authority and local leaders is, instead of running a national programme, to make it local.
 That kind of U-turn would be most welcome, because we would be able to build an education system run by local experts, delivering local results.
 That is what we want to see in the recovery curriculum; not children working on Saturdays and after school, as the Secretary of State is suggesting, which our local leader of education said would just stress out traumatised brains.